manyaa-fr/Ecommerce-Follow-Along/README.md

 ✅ Backend endpoint to store user address
 ✅ Adds the address to the address array inside the user collection
 ✅ Connects with the frontend form to receive user input

+--

+# 🛍️ Milestone 23

+## 📌 Milestone Overview
+In this milestone, we have implemented the **Place Order** functionality in our React app.
+This includes:
+- Adding a **"Place Order"** button in the cart page.
+- Creating a **Select Address** page where users can view and choose a delivery address.
+- Setting up a **backend endpoint** to fetch user addresses.
+- Writing the **Mongoose schema** for storing order details in the database.

+---

+## 🏗️ Features Implemented
+✅ **Cart Page Update:** Added a "Place Order" button that redirects to the Select Address page.
+✅ **Select Address Page:** Displays all saved addresses with an option to select one.
+✅ **Backend API:** Created an endpoint to fetch user addresses.
+✅ **Order Schema:** Defined a Mongoose schema to store order details.